digital-codes/datencafe/src/assets/tutor/en.md

 Let's explain

- * You access this application from https://daten.cafe
+ * You access this application from [https://daten.cafe](https://daten.cafe)
- * You create a flow which wants to fetch some data e.g. from https://transparenz.karlsruhe.de/dataset/cc50eb96-6c3d-4d6f-9dcd-c56c4969ff59/resource/ea8303b4-0494-4f95-b624-f695753d1a2c/download/altersstruktur-der-bevolkerung-65-bis-unter-75-jahrige-nach-geschlecht.csv
+ * You create a flow which wants to fetch some data e.g. from [https://transparenz.karlsruhe.de/dataset/cc50eb96-6c3d-4d6f-9dcd-c56c4969ff59/resource/ea8303b4-0494-4f95-b624-f695753d1a2c/download/altersstruktur-der-bevolkerung-65-bis-unter-75-jahrige-nach-geschlecht.csv](https://transparenz.karlsruhe.de/dataset/cc50eb96-6c3d-4d6f-9dcd-c56c4969ff59/resource/ea8303b4-0494-4f95-b624-f695753d1a2c/download/altersstruktur-der-bevolkerung-65-bis-unter-75-jahrige-nach-geschlecht.csv)
  * This data is kept on a so called "open-data protal" and should therefore for freely accessible to anyone.
  * Now, your browser (Firefox, Safari, Chrome, whatsoever) detects that this is a different domain than the one you loaded the application from.
  * This fact triggers the CORS mechanism:
-  * * Instead of just saying: "hey, give me the data" your browser says "Hello, I'm Daten.Cafe and I want to know if you would give the data to me if I were asking".
+    * Instead of just saying: "hey, give me the data" your browser says "Hello, I'm Daten.Cafe and I want to know if you would give the data to me if I wanted".
 Unfortunately, many servers do not understand polite questions.
 As a result, we don't get access, although the server is perfectly fine with providing its data to anybody - provided he doesn't ask lengthy questions.
  * There are 2 solutions to circumvent this problem:
-  * * Using a CORS-proxy server.
+    * Using a CORS-proxy server.
 This means, we send our request to another server which we are good friends with and ask it to get the data for us.
 This can be done in the background - provided your are good friends with the proxy server.
 And for this you will need the account and log in.
 Normally we will provide registration once you do a workshop with us.
-  * * We can force the browser to download the requested file to your machine locally (btw, this is what happens when you click on the link above).
+    * We can force the browser to download the requested file to your machine locally (btw, this is what happens when you click on the link above).
 Once that is done, you can upload the file to your workflow.
 This is less convenient, as it requires manual interactions from your (download the file and upload the file).
 But on the other hand, you can do what you want and Daten.Cafe is an educational tool in the first place, not a high-end data-science application.
 So you're good anyway.

 CORS is a good feature in principle.
 It's just that many servers are not prepared to receive "polite" data requests from browsers.
-They didn't do this in the old days ...
+They didn't do this in the old days.